Tags

 He’s still in control of himself, there’s no emotional thrashing about here, his singing is carried off with laser-like precision, but in doing so he’s focusing more on the ache itself and the events which brought about those feelings rather than analyzing the psychological causes of that ache as he’d done so well on the other side.

-For those who care less about words than someone who… well, someone who uses words (thousands of them) to analyze these records for instance… then maybe the differences won’t seem so profound.
+For those who care less about words then maybe the differences won’t seem so profound.
 That might have the effect of negating the one side’s advantage over the other, or it could even possibly make the two songs seem even closer to one another and therefore both might suffer equally from the similarities.

-For me though the lyrics, and how they’re delivered, is the best window available to peer into the mind of the artist themselves.
+But the lyrics, and how they’re delivered, always serves as the best window available to peer into the mind of the artist themselves.
 To try and understand not just what they’re thinking in terms of the plot line, but what they’re thinking in terms of reaching an audience and expressing some elemental truth to them in the process.

 Not all songs or singers need to aim high every single time, there’s plenty of hedonistic songs that barely use intelligible English in their lyrics that are worth ten times that of other songs that are striving to be profound, but in other cases you want to get some sense of the type of person you’re dealing with, especially when meeting them for the first time.

-That was precisely what Wright had done on You Satisfy and why the relative absence of that contemplative nature here is regrettable.
+That was precisely what Wright had done on the flip side and why the relative absence of that contemplative nature here is regrettable.
 Blues For My Baby is still effective, but it’s the cliff notes version of the same basic story and so while you can’t complain about what it delivers, you can quibble somewhat with the details it leaves out.

 But only a little.